Lukasss93/minecraft-premium-account-checker/README.md

 This library can be used to check if an Minecraft account is premium.

-**Warning: making too many request in a short period of time, the webserver IP will be banned (about 15min) from Mojang API.**
+**Warning: making too many request in a short period of time, the webserver IP will be temporary banned (about 15min) from Mojang API.**

 #### Using
 ```php